wolfenrain/fluttium/docs/docs/actions/built-in/expectations.md

 ## Visibility expectations

-To check if a specific text, through a semantic value or not, is visible, you can use the `expectVisible` action.
-This action goes through the semantic tree and checks semantic labels, tooltips, text nodes and other values to determine if something with the given text is visible.
+To check if a specific text is visible (through a semantic value or not), you can use the `expectVisible` action.
+This action goes through the semantic tree and checks semantic labels, tooltips, text nodes, and other values to determine if something with the given text is visible.

 By default it will timeout after 10 seconds of searching.